reTHINK-project/use-cases/docs/D1.1/business processes/related work-tmforum b2b2x.md

 * defining business contractual, financial and poerational models collectively known as partnership models which identify touch points/ APIs for the processes operated between partners

 Business collaboration activities are requiered for:
-* seting up a partnership agreement for the first time
+* setting up a partnership agreement for the first time
 * adding or changing partners, processes, technical specifications and business rules
 * adding new functional services/ products to be delivered by or uses within the partnership

+The Technical Collaboration activities focus on and are accountable and responsible

+tbc